 There are plenty of reasons to be an Optus customer at the moment.
-Not only is the telco building out its new 1800MHz 4G network, but it's tier-jumping plans give you better control of your mobile spending.
+Not only has the telco introduced new rollover data plans, it also enables you to pool your mobile data with your nearest and dearest.

-The Optus handset range is a curious mixture of old and new.
-There is the best and brightest from the big names, most of which are listed below; plus a couple of surprises too.
+The Optus handset range is a curious mixture of old and new, and naturally it includes all of the best and brightest from the big names.

-Following up the original HTC One can't have been an easy task, but the HTC One M8 keeps all the best bits and manages to re-invents things enough to make it one of our most recommended smartphones on the market right now.
+Following up the HTC One M8 can't have been an easy task, but the HTC One M9 keeps all the best bits and adds an extra layer of polish, refreshing things just enough to make it one of our most recommended smartphones on the market right now.

 Is it fair to describe the iPhone as an "oldie but a goodie"?
 After talking about the iPhone for as many years as we have, it is the first thing to pop into our heads.

-Of course, the iPhone 5 is the latest and greatest in Apple's arsenal, and is among the best phones in the Optus catalogue.
-It sports a much more powerful processor than the iPhone 5, excellent camera and new Touch ID, with iOS 7 bringing lots of new flavour to the somewhat tired OS.
+Of course, the iPhone 6 (or the iPhone 6 Plus if you're into scale) is the latest and greatest in Apple's arsenal, and is among the best phones in the Optus catalogue.